Personal Website

 About Me

-I received my Ph.D. from the University of Pennsylvania, working with David Brainard and Alan Stocker on computational models of perception and visual system.
+I received my Ph.D. from the University of Pennsylvania, working with David Brainard and Alan Stocker on probabilistic models of perception and neural representation.
 I also hold an M.A. in Statistics from Penn.

-Previously, I got my B.E. in Computer Science, from Southern University of Science and Technology, which is newly established in 2011 at Shenzhen, China (Here is a short story about our university).
+Before that, I got my B.E. in Computer Science from Southern University of Science and Technology, which was newly established in 2011 in Shenzhen, China (Here is a short story about our university).

 Research